 Representative Case Outcomes

-Although no two cases are the same and past results cannot guarantee future outcomes, our history reflects the depth of experience required to litigate serious and catastrophic injury claims.
+Although no two cases are the same and past results cannot guarantee future outcomes, our history reflects experience in litigating serious and catastrophic injury claims.

 - $9.24 million recovery for an auto–pedestrian collision resulting in spinal cord injury